PhilbotUS/PhilbotUSRepository/README.md

 # PhilbotUSRepository
-Corpora Text - This become the Chengdu Palace restaurant menu
+Restaurant Menu Text - This will become the Chengdu Palace restaurant menu

 Chatbot Code